Produce precision parts that exceed industry standards.

 PP (Polypropylene) Polypropylene Excellent chemical resistance.
 Food-safe grades available.
 Learn More

-Surface finishes are an important consideration in CNC machining, as they can affect the appearance, functionality, and performance of the final product.
-Some common surface finishes for CNC machining include:
+Surface finish is an important consideration in precision CNC machining because it affects the appearance, function, and performance of the final product.
+Some common surface finishes for precision CNC machining include:

 Name Description Materials Color Texture Link